 Disease Description of the disease Symptoms of the disease

-Violation of the process of cell renewal, the intestinal mucosa can lead to the formation of growths, that is, polyps.
-The danger of polyps is that, if left untreated, they can transform into malignant tumors.
-Colonoscopy in this disease is the main method of diagnosis.
+Disruption of the cell renewal process of the intestinal mucosa can lead to the formation of growths, that is, polyps.
+The danger of polyps is that if left untreated, they can transform into malignant tumors.
+Colonoscopy for this disease is the main diagnostic method.
 It is also possible to remove a polyp using a colonoscope.
 As a rule, this disease is asymptomatic for a long time.
-In some cases, a patient may develop bleeding from a polyp, which will be manifested by the presence of blood in the stool.
+In some cases, the patient may develop bleeding from the polyp, which will be manifested by the presence of blood in the stool.

 Colon cancer is a malignant tumor that develops from the cells of the mucous membrane of this organ.
-Colonoscopy allows timely diagnosis of the development of cancer.
-In the early stages, a bowel tumor may not manifest itself in any way.
-However, at later stages, clinical signs such as impaired stool develop ( constipation or diarrhea), the presence of blood in the stool, anemia, as well as pain in the abdomen.
+A colonoscopy allows for early diagnosis of cancer development.
+On early stages An intestinal tumor may not manifest itself in any way.
+However, more late stages such Clinical signs as a bowel disorder ( constipation or diarrhea), the presence of blood in the stool, anemia, and pain in the abdominal area.

 Nonspecific ulcerative colitis

-Nonspecific ulcerative colitis is an inflammatory bowel disease.
-The exact cause of the development of this disease has not been established to date.
-The defeat of the large intestine in ulcerative colitis always begins with the rectum, and over time, inflammation spreads to all parts of the organ.
-Colonoscopy helps to identify nonspecific ulcerative colitis in time.
-Also during treatment with the help of this research method, the healing process is monitored.
+Nonspecific ulcerative colitis is inflammatory disease intestines.
+The exact reason for the development of this disease not established to date.
+Damage to the large intestine in ulcerative colitis always begins with the rectum, and over time the inflammation spreads to all parts of the organ.
+Colonoscopy helps to detect nonspecific ulcerative colitis in a timely manner.
+Also during treatment with this method The study monitors the healing process.

 • diarrhea;